ZRonzan/aA-Capstone-Code-to-Memory/API_ROUTES_README.md

     ```json
     {
-      "message": "Watchlist couldn't be found",
+      "message": "Class couldn't be found",
       "statusCode": 404
     }
     ```

-- Error response: Watchlist already has a stock with this id/symbol
+- Error response: Class already has a deck with this id

 - Status Code: 400
   - Headers: